 - Flexible Programs: Some developers are offering 80/20 structures (20% deposit, 80% at closing) to attract buyers in the current inventory environment

 In a market with 19.2 months of inventory, deposit structures are negotiable.
 I have seen developers reduce upfront requirements by 5 to 10 percentage points to close deals, especially for buyers purchasing in the first phase.
 If you are buying in mid-2026, ask about adjusted deposit schedules.
 The answer may surprise you.
+My complete pre-construction buyer's guide walks through every stage of the purchase process, from reservation to closing, including how to evaluate contract terms and what to negotiate.

 Which Building for Which Buyer Profile